-Input power pins. -IN is the reference for all control pins, and therefore a Kelvin connection for the control signals is recommended as close as possible to the pin on the package, to reduce effects of voltage drop due to -IN currents.
+Input power pins. -IN is the reference for all control pins, and therefore a Kelvin connection is recommended as close as possible to the pin on the package, to reduce effects of voltage drop due to -IN currents.

 +OUT, -OUT